uiceds/cee-492-project-2025-Team1/cee492_report.typ

 - Train-Test Split: 824 training, 206 testing (80-20 split)
 - Feature Engineering: Water-cement ratio, total binder content, aggregate-binder ratio
 - Standardization: Applied for regularized models and neural networks
+- Duplicate removal: All repeated rows were removed before modeling

 === Model Specifications
 1. *Linear Regression*: Baseline model with all features
 2. *Decision Tree*: Pruned with max depth control
 3. *Random Forest*: 100 trees, 70% feature sampling
-4. *Neural Network*: 3-layer architecture (11-16-8-1) with ReLU activation
+4. *Neural Network*: Two-layer feed-forward architecture (8–10–1) using ReLU activation

 === Evaluation Metrics
 - R² (Coefficient of Determination)
 - RMSE (Root Mean Square Error)
 - MAE (Mean Absolute Error)
-- 5-fold Cross-Validation
+- 5-fold Cross-Validation (used for LR, DT, RF; not applied to the Neural Network)

 == Model 1 - Linear Regression Model
 This section presents the development and evaluation of multiple linear regression models for predicting the compressive strength of concrete using the dataset provided in